Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 \end{lemma}

 \begin{proof} From the remark \ref{rmk:heterocycle} one gets a rectangle $R$ containing a periodic point $q$ of the heterocycle in one corner and bounded by two parallel stable arcs and two parallel unstable arcs of that point.
-Arguing in a similar way as in lemma \ref{interior} it follows that any periodic $p_n$ close to the heterocycle are homoclinically related to $q$ and so homoclinically related to each other.
+Arguing as in lemma \ref{interior} it follows that any periodic $p_n$ close to the heterocycle is homoclinically related to $q$ and so homoclinically related to each other.

 \end{proof}